osuAkatsuki/bancho.py/README.md

 # reload the reverse proxy's config
 sudo nginx -s reload

-# copy our gulag config to cwd & open for editing
+# create a config file from the sample & open it for editing
-cp ext/config.sample.py config.py
+cp .env.example .env
-nano config.py
+nano .env

 ##########################################
 # NOTE: before continuing, make sure you #